EvilPudding/candle/README.md

 Anyone is welcome to contribute, there are many features missing:
 * Documentation is lacking.
-* Compilation on windows is a bit strange, and could be improved.
+* Compilation on windows is a work in progress.
 * I don't use any modern engines, so feature suggestions are welcome.
-* The shaders don't run on AMD cards, and the card gives no debugging information, could be fixed empirically, but I do not have access to an AMD card.

 ## Screenshots
 ![Screenshot](https://i.imgur.com/E2Qxp4Q.png)